circonus/irondb-docs/installation.md

 Circonus makes available EC2 AMIs that come preinstalled with IRONdb.
 The first time an instance of the AMI boots, the setup script runs and configures a standalone instance.
 The AMI may be used on any instance type supported by OmniOS \(currently only PV instances are supported\), and the minimum recommended instance type is `m3.medium`.

-Setup expects the required options to be provided as instance user-data.
-When launching your instance, add the necessary options in environment-variable format:
+Setup expects the required options to be provided as [instance user-data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data).
+When launching your instance, add the necessary options in environment-variable format, substituting your local values for the sample ones:

         IRONDB_NODE_UUID="123e4567-e89b-12d3-a456-789000000000"
         IRONDB_CHECK_NAME="test"